-Early Motherhood among Palestinian Women College Students in Israel: Their Ways of Coping

-Maram Masarwi

-Al Qassemi College

-INTRODUCTION
+ABSTRACT

+In Arab society, the subject of motherhood – especially early motherhood– has received scant research attention.
+Moreover, the very concept of early motherhood barely exists in Arabic and is notably absent in the professional literature on parenting and mothering.
+Hence, there is almost no information about common mothering styles among young mothers or the nature of the relationship between young mothers and their children.
+The present study addresses motherhood in Arab society in general and early motherhood among Arab mothers in particular.
+We examine early motherhood among Arab women undergraduate students in Israel, coping methods used, and clinical implications.
+The research aims to identify the norms that may be helpful or burdensome to the young women’s experience and to examine the changes that occur in their lives as they become mothers.
+We also seek to scrutinize the existence of family support and social solidarity, parsing the nature of that support and what it offers to these new mothers.
+The findings show that these Arab women students have been ill prepared and unaware of what awaited them during pregnancy and childbirth, and its aftermath.
+They had difficulty in accepting the fact of their pregnancy, a reluctance which exerted a negative influence on their mental and emotional state, and they were unprepared for giving birth.
+They felt rebellious to the point of non-acceptance of their newborn child and rejection of their own sense of maternity, bonding poorly with their infant and lacking a sense of responsibility for his or her care.

 Early motherhood, considered a common phenomenon among Arab women, is nevertheless, rarely mentioned in Arab society.
 The very concept of early motherhood is all but nonexistent in Arabic and nearly absent from the literature of parenting and mothering.
-Such professional literature as does exist on early mothering, in Arab society in particular and in the world in general, portrays a mother under 19 years of age with a high school education and a low to upper middle socioeconomic status, whose primary motivation for assuming the role of young mother is attributed to social, economic and cultural factors (Williamson, 2013; Shawky, 2000; Minja, Shyam & Vinod, 2005).
+Such professional literature as does exist on early mothering, in Arab society in particular and in the world in general, portrays a mother under 19 years of age with a high school education and a low to upper middle socioeconomic status, whose primary motivation for assuming the role of young mother is attributed to social, economic and cultural factors (Minja, Shyam, & Vinod, 2005; Shawky, 2000; Williamson, 2013).
 Early motherhood has not been the subject of research in Arab society and this study seeks to help fill the void.

 The study examines the characteristics, implications, and coping methods among very young married Arab mothers studying at a teachers college in Israel.
 We address the factors that hinder or otherwise influence the shape and character of the early motherhood experience; we look at the changes that occurred in the lives of these young women once they married and had a child.
 We also examine the level of family support and social solidarity and the kinds of tools they offer to these new mothers.
 This pioneering study is the first of its kind involving young Israeli Arab women students from the standpoint of their experience as young mothers.
 The study will also make an important contribution to existing theory concerning motherhood in general, and early motherhood in particular, and it will enhance the understanding of the link between early motherhood and its implications for the lives of young Arab women.
 This pioneering work in an area yet to be studied from these standpoints will allow for a broader understanding and further conceptualization and help to build a new body of knowledge about the phenomenon of early mothering in Israel among young Arab women in general and Arab women undergraduates in particular.

-THEORETICAL BACKGROUND

-Motherhood and Patriarchal Tradition in Arab Society